PelleLille/hsl-docs/eodrcpt.rst

 Per recipient
 =============

-The per-recipient end-of-DATA context is executed once for every recipient when the message is fully received (but not yet accepted).
+The per-recipient end-of-DATA script is executed once for every recipient when the message is fully received (but not yet accepted).
-If multiple types of actions are performed, the response message (sent back to the client) will be chosen in the order of Reject, Defer, Quarantine, Delete, Deliver.
+If multiple types of actions are performed, the response message (sent back to the client) will be chosen in the order of reject, defer, quarantine, delete and deliver.

 Pre-defined variables
 ---------------------